China unveils new incentives to boost employment

 The government aims to create at least 10 million new jobs in 2015 and keep the urban jobless rate below 4.5 percent.

-The urban unemployment rate hovered between 4 percent and 4.5 percent in the last decade, even during the global financial crisis, partly because it does not account for China's 298 million migrant labourers.
+The urban unemployment rate hovered between 4 percent and 4.5 percent in the last decade, even during the global financial crisis, partly because it does not account for China's 298 million migrant laborers.

 (Reporting by Ben Blanchard and Fang Yan; Editing by Kim Coghill)